ayooji/DraftRoom/README.md

 # **DraftRoom: A Real-Time Communication Platform for Fantasy Football Leagues**

 Welcome to **DraftRoom**, a modern, real-time communication platform designed for dynamic collaboration within **fantasy football leagues**.
-Built with cutting-edge technologies like **Next.js**, **Supabase**, and **Shadcn UI**, DraftRoom offers users a seamless and customizable chat experience.
+DraftRoom offers users a seamless and customizable chat experience.
 Whether you're strategizing for your next draft or trash-talking your league mates, DraftRoom keeps your conversations organized and engaging.

 ---